ritza-co/replit-docs-2/docs/tutorials/building-a-nineties-inspired-website.md

 ---
-title: Learning HTML and CSS by building a 90s inspired website
+title: Learning HTML and CSS by building a 90s-inspired website
 ---

-# Learning HTML and CSS by building a 90s inspired website
+# Learning HTML and CSS by building a 90s-inspired website

-In this tutorial, we will make a 90s inspired website using HTML and a tiny bit of CSS.
+In this tutorial, we will make a 90s-inspired website using HTML and a little CSS.

 Nineties web design is pretty iconic.
 With backgrounds that can make your eyes water, animated GIFs and cursors, and an overload of text, graphics, and ads, there is only one word to describe 90s web design - garish!

-Yet for those who have seen the birth of the world wide web, 90s web design brings back fond memories.
+Yet for those who witnessed the birth of the world wide web, 90s web design brings back fond memories.

-As most of the websites built in the 90s didn't require complicated CSS and JavaScript, building a 90s inspired website can be a fun first project to learn web development.
+As most of the websites built in the 90s didn't require complicated CSS and JavaScript, building a 90s-inspired website can be a fun first project to learn web development.

 ## HTML and CSS

-Every website you see on the web has two main building blocks - [HTML](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/HTML_basics) and [CSS](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/CSS_basics).
+Every website you see on the web has two main building blocks: [HTML](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/HTML_basics) and [CSS](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/CSS_basics).

 Hyper Text Markup Language (HTML) is not a programming language.
 It is, as the name suggests, a markup language.
-To understand what a markup language is, we need to travel in history.
+To understand what a markup language is, we need to travel back in history.

 Imagine you are an editor in the olden days and you receive a manuscript to revise.
-You want to write a bunch of revision instructions for the author, on the manuscript.
+You want to write a bunch of revision instructions for the author on the manuscript.
 Or you may want to write instructions for the copy editor (write certain lines in a bigger font, make certain words bold, and so on).

 To keep your instructions distinct from the content of the manuscript itself, you grab a [red or blue pencil](<https://en.wikipedia.org/wiki/Blue_pencil_(editing)>) and write your instructions.
 In other words, you "mark up" the manuscript.